TheMuuj/TheMuuj.github.io/_posts/2021-09-23-conventions-of-space-and-time.md

 ---
 title: Conventions of Space and Time
-description: '"The question, Constable, isn't where ... but when!"'
+description: "'The question, Constable, isn't where ... but when!'"
 tags: NASA JPL development
 ---